james-evolution/trampoline-world/README.md

 <ul>
 <li>Authentication & Authorization: Users must log in to access this application.
 Individual permissions depend upon account type.</li>
 <li>CRUD Operations: Users can create, read, update, and delete orders.</li>
-<li>Searching, Sorting, & Filtering: These features are available on the grid in which all orders are displayed.</li>
+<li>Searching, Sorting, & Filtering: All pages with grid views have these features enabled.
+Admins can search through orders, system users, and system logs in a variety of ways.</li>
+<li>Column Reordering, Resizing, & Filtering: Users can drag columns to reorder and resize them.
+Additionally, they can hide/show specific columns with the Show/Hide button.
+(On pages with an abundance of detailed information, some columns are not shown by default, but users can opt in to see them with the aforementioned button.)</li>
 <li>Data Exports: Order information can be exported as needed in either PDF or CSV format.</li>
 <li>Form Validation: The form used to create new orders and edit existing ones can validate input to meet any specified requirements.</li>
 <li>Live Chat: A still-in-development and optional feature is live-chat.
 This is showcased in the video.</li>
 <li>Persistent Data Storage: This application uses a MySQL database to store & retrieve order information.</li>
+<li>Archives: When an order gets deleted from the system, it isn't actually deleted from the database.
+Instead, it is simply flagged so that it does not appear on the orders page.
+Admins can view deleted orders in the archives, where they can restore them if they desire.</li>
 <li>User Management: Admins can manage user accounts and modify their names, passwords, and permissions.</li>
 <li>Audit Log: All user actions are logged in the system.
 Administrators can see who made what changes at what time.</li>
+<li>Date/Time Sorting: By default, all orders and logs are sorted by their date or timestamp, with the most recent entries showing at the top of the grid.</li>
-<li>Profile Customization: Admins can customize their own profile picture, color, display name, and email address.</li>
+<li>Profile Customization: Users can customize their own profile picture, color, display name, email address, and password.</li>
 <li>Password Resets: If a user forgets their password they can have a reset code sent to their email via the login page.
-Alternatively, administrators can change their password.</li>
+Alternatively, administrators can change their password by hand.</li>
+<li>Tooltips & Helper Text: Some columns on the user management page show helpful hints/information if you hover over them with your cursor.
+Many input fields also have helper text beneath them as guidelines.</li>
 <li>Open Source: The full source code used to develop this application is freely available to the owners of Trampoline World.</li>
+<li>Discord & Email Integration: This application is capable of sending emails, Discord messages, and logging information to either one, if desired.</li>
 <li>Questions & Requests: The contact page allows admins to instantly contact the developer if they have questions or want to make requests.</li>
 </ul>